ramykhuffash/ramykhuffash.github.io/_posts/2020-01-09-6-products-in-6-months.markdown

 ## Why?
 <a href="https://pageflows.com/" target="_blank">Page Flows</a>, my main source of income, is going well enough, but only requires a day or two a week of attention.
 I've been spending the rest of my time searching for my next opportunity.

 During that search, I've made the mistake of spending way too much time building products before getting them in front of users and learning whether or not they have legs.
-Limiting myself to one month per product would ensure I avoid doing that again.
+Limiting myself to one month per product would ensure I never do that again.

 I've also spent too much time over-analysing every decision.
 Here's what that looks like: